wongyx/phishing-url-scanner/README.md

 - **Network Policy** — Ingress restricted to the nginx ingress controller; egress restricted to Postgres on port 5432 and DNS on port 53
 - **Service account** — Dedicated service account for the application with `automountServiceAccountToken: false`
 - **Horizontal Pod Autoscaler** — Automatically scales pods based on CPU utilisation

+### AWS

+- **IRSA (IAM Roles for Service Accounts)** — ALB controller and ESO authenticate to AWS via the EKS OIDC provider; no static credentials mounted in pods
+- **Secrets Manager + ESO** — Application secrets live in AWS Secrets Manager and are synced into a k8s Secret at runtime
+- **Private subnets** — EKS nodes and RDS sit in private subnets with no public IPs; outbound traffic egresses through a single NAT Gateway
+- **Security groups** — RDS only accepts inbound traffic from the EKS node security group on port 5432